FZambia/centrifuge/docs/content/client_api.rst

     });

-If namespace of channel has publish option on you can publish messages into this channel.
+If namespace of channel has `publish` option enabled you can publish messages into this channel.
 But you can not do it immediately after subscription request.
 You can only publish when ``subscribe:success`` event will be fired.
 The same in case of presence and history requests.
 Lets publish message, get presence and get history data as